pUrGe12/TerminAI_V2/src/README.md

-## Things that work
+## Things that this man does

 - [x] Terminal GUI that allows users to enter a prompt and processes it.
 - [x] Imports across directories, so we don't have to write all the code in one file.
 - [x] The Json generation model and it's output.

-## Pending work

-- [ ] Ensure execution in the desired sequence.
+- [x] Ensure execution in the desired sequence.
-- [ ] Create a parser for the json object and figure out the number of operations and the sequence in which they are to be executed.
+- [x] Create a parser for the json object and figure out the number of operations and the sequence in which they are to be executed.
-- [ ] Call the relevant models and execute them.
+- [x] Call the relevant models and execute them.
 All of this probably falls under the `start_processing` function.
 We can define other methods for each model and call them as and when required.
-- [ ] Display the final captured output to the user.
+- [x] Display the final captured output to the user.

 ### Imports